Changemaker

 27 March 2023

-Maryanne Drench, Removing Barriers
+Maryanne Dersch, Removing Barriers

 My interview in this episode is with Maryanne Dersch.
 Maryanne is the CEO and Chief Excitement Officer of Courageous Communication, LLC.